Warped/Composite Phenomenology Simplified

 \section{Acknowledgments}

-We would like to thank Kaustubh Agashe, David E. Kaplan, Markus Luty, Alex Pomarol, Riccardo Rattazzi, Matthew Schwartz and Jay Wacker for useful discussions.
+We would like to thank Kaustubh Agashe, David E. Kaplan, Markus Luty, Alex Pomarol, Matthew Schwartz and Jay Wacker for useful discussions.
+We thank Stefania De Curtis for pointing out an error in the first version of the paper.
 This work was supported in part by the National Science Foundation grant NSF-PHY-0401513 and in part by the Johns Hopkins Theoretical Interdisciplinary Physics and Astrophysics Center.